pinkywafer/Anniversaries/info.md

 The 'anniversaries' component is a Home Assistant custom sensor which counts down to a recurring date such as birthdays, but can be used for any anniversary which occurs annually on the same date.

 Any anniversaries entries configured will be added to the home assistant calendar.
-This also generates the `calendar.anniversaries` entity, which shows information about the next configured anniversary.
+This also generates the `calendar.anniversaries` entity, which shows information about the next configured anniversary.  _N.B.
+At the moment, only the next occurence of the anniversaries are added to the calendar_

 State Returned: